eXceediDeaL/edl-coderunner/README.md

 - The `Makefile` use `SHELL` varible in Windows (as well as `PY`), so if you are in Linux, change it before use `make`.
 - To build and upload the package, this requires these modules setuptools, wheel, twine.
 You can try `make prepare` to install these modules.
+- Maybe there are some differences between win's command and linux's command, so feel free to modify `Makefile` when you meet some errors.

 ```sh
 # Run